b21946198/HacettepeHomeworks/BBM234 - Computer Organization/project/README.md

-Assembly codes is written for MIPS architecture
+Assembly codes are written for MIPS architecture